Baroshem/microservice-template/src/database/README.md

 # Database

+PostgreSQL TypeOrm connection module.

-This directory contains database entities, subscribers, and db.module
+This directory contains:

+- DatabaseModule which is a wrapper for TypeOrmModule
+- `config` directory with TypeOrmConfigService and index.ts exporting that service